A tribute to the life and work of Brian Torode

 According to an article dated 1850 in the Tablet, St Edward’s Convent was to include a chapel, living quarters for fifty nuns, a school for up to a thousand girls, and a House of Mercy for fifty distressed women, of good character, chiefly servants temporarily without a place.
 Apparently, White of Vauxhall Bridge Road had already modelled the figure of St Edward, in clay, before the first brick was laid at Blandford Square on May 16th.

 Meanwhile, the nuns entered the new convent in Blandford Square on June 16th 1851 and it was officially opened on the 26th with a “grand celebration”.
 The House of Mercy plans were started in 1852 and Smith’s estimate for the earthworks amounted to £3,448.

 However, by the beginning of July “water was coming thro’ the roof in 4 or 5 places”.

 During the same year, 1850, Lady Mostyn asked for designs for the proposed schools at Mortlake and, during the November, Gilbert wrote, “I believe it is arranged for me to build the Mortlake Church.”
 The plans were completed by the end of the year.

-1851 was clearly a very busy year for Gilbert and his diary reveals that he was working for very long hours first on his design for St Mary’s Schools, Mortlake, (London), which were accepted, on February 7th.
+1851 was clearly a very busy year for Gilbert and his diary reveals that he was working for very long hours on his design for St Mary’s Schools at Mortlake, which were accepted, on February 7th.
 As an aside, he mentioned in his diary that the Great Exhibition opened on May 1st and cost 2/6 admission.